OaedeY I loved your post.Much thanks again. Really Great.

 Agility is currently not implemented in the game.
 It may be added in a future update, possibly gaining some of the numerous bonuses from Dexterity.

-Intelligence increases magic damage by .5 per point and general spell ability (Currently, just the number of projectiles emitted by Charged Bolt.)
+Intelligence increases magic damage by .5 per point and general spell ability.
 At the moment, the only things that constitute "magic damage" are the Wand's projectiles and the bonus elemental damage on weapons.
 The Mage's spells also increase damage with intelligence, but at a differing rate.

 Wisdom increases total mana by 10 per point.
 Note that the rate of mana regeneration is a fixed percentage of total mana.